 We all need a little help sometimes.

-As stem cell therapy is not yet covered by insurance, personal finances can become a looming issue.
+As cellular therapy is not yet covered by insurance, personal finances can become a looming issue.
 Some people find it helpful to try fundraising.
-With your health in mind, the Lung Institute is here to present 5 tips for treatment fundraising to help you reach your goal and get treatment.
+With your health in mind, the Lung Health Institute is here to present 5 tips for treatment fundraising to help you reach your goal and get treatment.
 Here’s how many people have used fundraising to help them.

 5. Start Early